Scholarships for Transfer Students: 3 Ways to Find Funds

 Beyond scholarships, there are a number of other funding options that can help cover your academic costs.
 For instance, grants are available to students based on their ability to pay and expected expenses.
 In order to be eligible for most government or private grants, students will likely need to complete the FAFSA to demonstrate their financial need.
 And, just like scholarships, the money from grant awards does not need to be paid back after graduation—making it another excellent choice for funding your education.

 If scholarships and grants won’t cover all your costs, student loans are also available.
 Seeking out these loans is the next step you can take after receiving scholarships and grants.
 It’s recommended to apply for federal loans before private ones because federal loans typically offer a better interest rate and repayment/cancellation terms.

 When applying to transfer colleges, be sure to speak to an admissions counselor and the school’s financial aid team for more information about available scholarships for transfer students and other resources.
 Investing in a college education (and your future) can be made easier with some careful planning and effort, and you can be rewarded for your hard work as you pursue your goals at your preferred school.

 Looking to transfer to Azusa Pacific University and pursue your degree in Southern California?
 Every year, more than 600 students choose to do so.
-Contact the Office of Undergraduate and International Admissions to learn more about the application requirements.
+Contact the Office of Undergraduate Admissions to learn more about the application requirements.

 Posted: November 29, 2018